MNM Fatality – 6/15/25

 Additional Information

-This is the 40th fatality reported in 2023, and the tenth classified as “Powered Haulage”.
+This is the 12th fatality reported in 2025, and the second classified as “Falling, Rolling, or Sliding Rock or Material of Any Kind.”

 Click here for: Preliminary Report (pdf), Final Report (pdf).